UPDATED: May 10, 2020

-A big part of my Dachshund Gretel’s active recovery from her back injury, caused by IVDD, were the strength-building, body awareness, and balance exercises prescribed by our veterinarian.
+A big part of my Dachshund Gretel’s active recovery from her back injury, caused by IVDD, were the strength-building, body awareness, and balance exercises prescribed by our rehab veterinarian.

 Disclaimer: I’m not a vet.
 I worked with a dog rehab vet and a dog fitness trainer to determine which exercises to do and how to do them properly.
-Please check with your veterinarian before you start any new exercise routine with your dog.

 Because IVDD is a genetic, degenerative spinal disease, these exercises won’t guarantee that there won’t be a re-occurrence.
-There is a 20% chance that disks not involved in the initial injury can bulge or rupture.

 Note: many of the links in this article are affiliate links.
 That means that we receive a small commission on qualifying purchases.

-This is the equipment I have for our “home gym”:
+Below are is the dog fitness equipment I have for our “home gym”:

-- FitPAWS CanineGym Agility Kit
+- FitPAWS CanineGym Agility Kit (used as cavaletti rails – two sets are ideal)

 - Square cut out of a cheap yoga mat for a rear paw target (one from the thrift store is pretty cheap)

 If you can, make a space in an extra room and leave them out while your dog is still doing the exercises regularly.
-That will make it so much easier to fit them into your daily routine.

-Walk backwards
+1) Walk backwards

 This exercise teaches body and hind leg awareness.